tangyz007/Final_project-CS3380/README.md

-### Explanation of Where the App is doing create, read, update, and delete
+### Explanation of Where the App is doing create, read, update, insert, delete and drop
 ---

 - **Create**
-   1. Create countries, for example "China", "Italia".
+   1. Create new type of cuisine, for example "America", "England".
-   2. Create a new country, clicking on the `Create a new Cuisine Table` button, a new table will be created using create function.
+   -Create a new table by getting table name from input of user.

+   This step is creating a new table in our database.

 - **Read**
    1. Read `Menu`, `Price`, `Ingredients` by manager from one table.
    2. Read `Menu`, `Price`, `Ingredients` by customer from one table.
    3. Display all dishes from 5 countries by manager.
    4. Display all dishes from 5 countries by customer.
+   -Select table and display it by getting table name from input of user.

+   This step is using select sql to get result from database and display result

+- **Insert**

+  1.Add a new dish of a type.
+  -Create new dish by getting input 'Menu', 'Price', 'Ingredients' and 'Sauce' of user.

+  This step is inserting new data into a table of database.

 - **Update**
-   1. Create a new row in a table, this can only be done by manager.
+   1. Change price of a dish in certain type.
-   2. Change the price of a dish in a table, this can only be done by manager.
+   - Change the price of a dish in a table by getting input new price and dish id from user.

+   This step is updating 'Price' data for a specific dish id in table of database.

  - **Delete**
-   1. Delete a country table.
+   1. Delete a dish inside a country table.
-   2. Delete a dish inside a country table.
+   - Delete a dish by getting input dish 'Menu' from user.

-   3. Delete a column, for example price, and ingredients inside a country table.
+   This step is delete specific data in a table of database.

+ - **Drop**
+   1. Drop a type of cuisine in manager version.
+   - Drop a table by getting input of table name from user.

+   This step is dropping a specific table of database.
 ### Entity Relationship Diagram (ERD)